 I once heard a comedian build a comedy routine around the advantages of driving a run-down car.
 He said, “When you drive an old car, you don’t care if it gets hit.
-When I’m trying to get on the interstate, I just pull straight out into traffic.
+That’s why, when I’m trying to get on the interstate, I just pull straight out into traffic.
 Let ’em sort it out behind me.”
 I cracked up at that joke, but it’s not so funny when you operate like that in life.
 When you go ahead and pull out into traffic and expect God to sort things out behind you, you live life backwards.
-Rather than letting God direct and order your steps, you charge off down your own path and leave yourself wide open for all kinds of unpleasant results.
+Rather than letting Him order and establish your steps, you charge off down your own path and leave yourself wide open for all kinds of unpleasant results.

 So, starting right now, you should dedicate yourself completely to seeking God’s will and doing it regarding each and every decision.
-That includes where you live, where you work, where you attend church, what activities you engage in, what kind of car you drive, where you go on vacation, etc. Don’t be guilty of just pulling out into traffic regarding any decision.
-And never forget that God wants to lead you by walking ahead of you and ordering your steps, and making sure that you are always walking on solid ground, not by following up behind you and coming to your rescue every time you’ve stepped into a gopher hole, a ditch, a crevice, or even a pit.
+That includes where you live, where you work, where you attend church, what clothes you buy, where you go on vacation, etc., etc., etc. Don’t be guilty of just pulling out into traffic regarding any decision.
+And never forget that God wants to lead you by walking ahead of you, ordering your steps, and making sure that you are always walking on solid ground, not by following up behind you and coming to your rescue every time you’ve stepped into a gopher hole, a ditch, a crevice, or even a pit.